Project Team

 National Trust for Historic Preservation/Mountain Plains Office (NTHP/MP) – The NTHP/MP has consulted on the Amache Comprehensive Interpretive Plan and Conceptual Development Plan developed in conjunction with the National Park Service, the Friends of Amache and other partners in 2007.
 The NTHP/MP partnered with the Friends of Amache in 2010 for a plan to reconstruct the Guard Tower and assists with site interpretation and project planning.

 Colorado Preservation, Inc. – Amache was listed on Colorado’s Most Endangered Places List in 2006 by this Colorado historic preservation nonprofit advocacy organization.
 Colorado Preservation, Inc. collaborated in 2010 with the Friends of Amache, the University of Denver, and the National Trust for Historic Preservation to develop a Guard Tower and Water Tower Rehabilitation and Reconstruction Plan, and also developed the report entitled “Dismantling Amache: Building Stock Research and Inventory Related to the Granada Relocation Center (2011),” all of which were funded in part by the JACS Grant Program.
-Colorado Preservation, Inc. also assists the Friends of Amache with site interpretation, project planning, grant writing, management and project administration.
+Colorado Preservation, Inc. also assists the Amache community with site interpretation, project planning, grant writing, management and project administration.

 Former Amache Incarcerees/General Public – Former Amache incarcerees, descendants, and members of the general public participate in an annual Pilgrimage to the site for gathering and remembering.
+They also participate in stakeholder meeting and provide public input for different projects.